GuanQunMu/guanqunmu.github.com/index.md

 # Projects

 ## Designing Control System for Ion Traps & Zeeman Scan and Rabi Scan of Single Qubit
-*March, 2019 -- Now*, **Mang Feng's Ion Trap Group, Wuhan Institute of Physics and Mathematics ,CAS **
+*March, 2019 -- June, 2019 & September, 2019-- Now*

+Mang Feng's Ion Trap Group, Wuhan Institute of Physics and Mathematics (WIPM) ,CAS

+## Time Tagging of Photons from Ion Traps
+*June, 2019 -- September, 2019*

+Manas Mukherjee's Ion Trap Group, CQT, National University of Singapore (NUS)

+## Simulation of Surface Code and Toric Code
+*July, 2018 -- January, 2019*

+Yongjian Han's Theory Group, USTC

 You can use the [editor on GitHub](https://github.com/GuanQunMu/GuanQunMu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.